mibrahim234/README-Generator-/README.md

  Go to https://github.com/mibrahim234/README-Generator-.
 Clone the repo by pressing the green button.
 User can clone using an SSH key or HTTPS key.
 User will also be able to download the zip file.
  Once the repo is cloned user should open the integrated terminal from index.js.
  Inside the terminal user should type npm install.
  This will install the inquirer package without this the code will not work.
-After that is installed type in node index. to run the code, you will prompted with questions, answer them and congrats you just created a README file with my code!
+After that is installed type in node index.js to run the code, you will prompted with questions, answer them and congrats you just created a README file with my code!

 ## USAGE
-The application will be invoked by using: node index.js
+The application will be invoked by using: node index.js in the terminal.

 ## Built With